Search by name, year or event

 King Edward The Confessor ( 1042 - 1066 )

-1051 - Edward marries Edith daughter of Earl Godwine of Wessex, but quarrels with Godwine and banishes the rebellious Godwine family from England.
+1051 - Edward quarrels with Godwin and banishes the rebellious Godwin family from England.
 Edward promises the throne to William, Duke of Normandy.

-1052 - Godwine, Earl of Wessex, returns to England.
+1052 - Godwin, Earl of Wessex, returns to England.

 King Harold II ( 1066 )

-1066 - Harold Godwineson becomes King
+1066 - Harold Godwinson becomes King Harold II

 King William I The Conqueror ( 1066 - 1087 )

 1067 - William suppresses a Saxon revolt in the southwest of England.
+William's Earls are given lands driving out the Anglo Saxon lords.
+Norman French becomes the language of government.

 1068 - William puts down a revolt in the northern counties led by Edwin and Morcar and establishes fortifications.
+The region is laid waste in an action known as 'Harrying the North'.

 1072 - William invades Scotland and compels Malcolm III to pay homage to him.